joshuaeckroth/csci221-website/lecture/drawbacks-of-object-orientation.markdown

 What we'd like to be able to do is create, say, an `Animal` class, a `Mammal` class, and an `Elephant` class (with the obvious inheritance relations).
-Animals will have generic properites, like `int age`.
+Animals will have generic properties, like `int age`.

 Mammals will have methods like `birth()` and `grow_more_hair()`.
 Elephants will have properties like `string color`